FLO-2DKaren/FLO-2D-Tutorial-Source/source/Intro/Set-up.rst

 - Plugins FLO-2D, QuickMapServices, ProfileTool, CurveNumberGenerator
 - Training Data

-The training tutorials will teach project development usingFLO-2D and QGIS.
+The training tutorials will teach project development using FLO-2D and QGIS.
 Advanced Modules are used to teach more specific and detailed projects.
 Watch this short video to learn how to set-up the computer.